 - discussing how to incorporate the lived experience of your students, being mindful of the burden that can be placed on our underrepresented groups.

-Please also contact them if you have expertise in this area or if you have practical solutions you would like to share.
+Please also us if you have expertise in this area or if you have practical solutions you would like to share.